paruff/garden/content/Goals-static.md

 [[01 Projects/Learn Portuguese/Portuguese]] language at least to A2 level as that is required for citizenship in portugal.
 That is clearly an external goal.

-A [[02 Areas/Edible Forest/food forest/food forest]], or is it grow our owne food.
+A [[02 Areas/Edible Forest/food forest/Food forest MOC]], or is it grow our owne food.
 It also includes creating an habitat for the local wildlife.
 Seems it is complicated.Steward of

 Generative life, shifting from my consumptive style of life to a generative approach to living.